HenryHsieh999/RonaTracking/README.md

 # Covid 19 Tracking App

-A simple web app with React and hosted Firebase.
+A simple web app using React and hosted with Firebase.

 [Live demo](https://ronatracker-8449d.web.app/)